 2. Behavior: Fish behavior is greatly influenced by the acidity or alkalinity of the water.
 Changes in pH can cause stress and anxiety in fish, leading to changes in their feeding patterns, aggression levels, and overall activity.
 Some fish species may become more territorial or exhibit abnormal swimming patterns when exposed to unfavorable pH conditions.

-See also How to prep driftwood for aquarium
+See also Best pool filter sand for aquarium

 3. Reproduction: pH levels also play a role in fish reproduction.
 Many species have specific pH requirements for successful breeding.
 If the pH in the aquarium is not within the preferred range for reproduction, the fish may become stressed and fail to spawn or produce healthy offspring.